Cut east from Four Rivers leads to a Five Way junction

 d) NORTH WEST to the left of the Isis Lock, the old river which comes from Medley

-Old Stream from Medley - Back down below Isis Lock the next stream anticlockwise is
+Old Stream from Medley - Back down below Isis Lock the next stream anticlockwise is the old Navigation stream which links to the current navigation at Medley.

 This is puntable at Summer levels (very low bridges mean lying down!)